 Now, Baldur’s Gate 3 is a masterpiece.
 A perfect 10 out of 10 on IGN.
 96 Metascore.
 On the podcast The Besties, Griffin McElroy described it at “miraculous” on numerous occasions, at least three times over multiple episodes.
 So it’s only fitting that it’s one of the most talked about games in the GOTY conversation and that it indeed won The Game Awards’ Game of the Year.
 But it’s not my game of the year.

 There’s nothing I have bad to say about Baldur’s Gate 3.
 It’s amazing.
 I don’t have that much play time in it, but what I have done so far has been exhilarating, satisfying, and rewarding.
-I’ve played in a few stalled Dungeons and Dragons campaign, loved the movie (boy did that come out of nowhere, I never thought a D&D movie could be so fun or well done), and generally enjoy being able to do roguish things in video games, so it’s generally a good fit.
+I’ve played in a few stalled Dungeons and Dragons campaigns, loved the movie (boy did that come out of nowhere, I never thought a D&D movie could be so fun or well done), and generally enjoy being able to do roguish things in video games, so it’s generally a good fit.
 I love that there are completely and meaningfully different ways for you to approach just about every problem in BG3.
 A lot of games give you the illusion of choice, a dialogue tree that eventually gets you to largely the same conclusion regardless of your choices, but BG3 doesn’t feel like that.
 Your choices feel like they have real consequences and consequences that are unique to your playthrough; including ones that are unforeseen.
 I can’t take anything away from Baldur’s Gate 3, but for me, it had some of the same problems that BOTW has.
 Part of it is just that the scale is so massive, it’s intimidating.
 That’s probably the biggest one.
 Trying to jump into BG3 felt like swimming the English Channel while I’m still getting used to wearing my floaties.
 Even the opening sequence is almost impossibly large in scale.
 Perhaps it’s my own failing, but in the face of BG3’s expansive narrative, deep lore, and massive map, I felt immediately lost and quite small.
 Launching the app became a daunting task, an Everest to climb before getting out of bed.
 It is a game that demands—and deserves—your full attention and dedication and at this time, giving it that just didn’t seem on the cards.
 I will, no doubt, revisit BG3, and soon.
 Though I may only have about 5 to 10 hours in the game, I want to play more.
 I feel the drive to get in and master my character, learn more about the game, and immerse myself in the world.

 But there’s one game from 2023 that made me feel all those things as well; one game that had me spending idle moments waiting for the slivers of free time to jump in and get going, one game that had me coming back everyday because of how amazing the gameplay experience is.
 And that game is Spider-Man 2.

 Now, there’s no way I can sell you on Spider-Man 2 being the technical marvel that BG3 and TOTK are.
 I know that.
 But there’s still a lot to love here and for many reasons.
 As a narrative action open world RPG, Spider-Man 2 doesn’t skimp on any aspect of the experience.
 The combat system here is refined, changed only slightly from the previous games, and while I did miss some of the old features that made crowd control easier and gave you a feeling of invincibility at times (my kingdom for a Web Blossom every once in a while), I can’t fault the changes they made.
 Sure, there were times where the game felt more like Arkham, where Batman’s brutality was doled out in smaller doses before having to retreat to the darkness, leaving enemies frightened and nervous (especially those with guns).
-I did find myself having to strike quickly, lay a small beat down on some enemies, and then swing to relatively safety to catch my breath and evaluate my strategy for the rest of the fight.
+I did find myself having to strike quickly, lay a small beat down on some enemies, and then swing to relative safety to catch my breath and evaluate my strategy for the rest of the fight.
 I did lament the loss of that feeling of invincibility, but as the narrative unfolded, I realized how important it was that the combat helped you remember that you’re Spider-Man, not Superman, and that things very well can come to an end for Peter or Miles.
 They’re not invincible, anything but.
 I came to appreciate that I felt more vulnerable in fights; after all, I think it’s Spider-Man’s humanity that makes him such an enduring and appealing hero.
 I’ve never really read any Spider-Man comics with regularity, I watched the cartoon in the 90s, but ranked it behind X-Men and far behind Batman: The Animated Series, I enjoyed the Tobey Maguire Spider-Man films (emo Peter’s dance number aside), but I skipped the Andrew Garfield movies and the MCU’s No Way Home left a very bitter taste in my mouth even though I like the first two movies (it felt a lot more like Jurassic World than Jurassic Park, if you know what I mean), but despite all that, I’ve always ranked Spider-Man as one of my favorite heroes.

 But more on the narrative later, let’s get back to gameplay.
 Now, I’m usually one to say that I generally look for one of three things to do in a game—shoot bad guys in the face, be a Premier League club manager, or pet and/or battle with Pokemon.
 Failing all that, it better be a racing game.
 Spider-Man 2 offers almost none of that (there are some missions where you get to zap some bad guys in the face, they offered a fun departure from the regular combat loop), but I still found the combat in SM2 (as well as SM1 and SM: Miles Morales) to be incredibly satisfying, if not the most satisfying combat of any game I’ve ever played.
 It’s not just fun, it’s the right amount of challenging and the right level of difficult to engage you on both a reactive and strategic level.
 For a game like this to hold my attention at all is a minor miracle, but for me to wake up thinking about what I want to tackle in-game during my free time that day is a completely different feeling.
 I’m not a completionist by any means, and even in games that I’ve spent 80 to 100 hours in a single player campaign like Red Dead Redemption 2, getting to 100% is just something I’ve never cared about.
 But despite the fact that I’ve finished the story, I’m going to go back and get to 100%, just because the experience of being in the game is so much fun.
 Much like the previous games, traversal is an exercise of pure joy, as you zip, swing, and thwip your way across a simulacrum of New York.
 New for this game is the ability to glide using “Web Wings”.
 Personally, I found it largely a practical inclusion because of the distances you had to travel and the smaller buildings in some of the new areas of the map, like Brooklyn and Queens.
 And yet, after I spent a little time trying to master the new mechanic (and spent a few points upgrading my character), I found the flight to be almost as satisfying as the webslinging, though it still doesn’t hit the same way.
-I mean, lots of superheroes can fly, it’s almost a given in the superhero world, but only Spider-Man webslings.
+I mean, lots of superheroes can fly, it’s almost a given in the superhero world; but only Spider-Man webslings.
 SM2 introduced a new way to fast travel, something I only tried once because I heard that it was something you had to try at least once (and it was cool).
 Getting around is just such a good time, I never found a good reason to want to get to my destination any faster than I already could.
 Traversal this good makes this game such an amazing experience.
 I remember in the early days of the pandemic, when quarantine was still new, I used to boot RDR2, just do go for a ride on my horse, go fishing, and play some poker at a saloon.
 Now, that’s a testament to just how much you could do in that game and how well it was all executed, but despite being a smaller scale of game, I did find myself playing just to have a quick swing around the city and stop a few crimes rather than always jumping into missions.
 That’s how enjoyable the game is.
 It took everything about the previous games and just made it better; and those were both fantastic experiences to begin with.
 So the gameplay is slightly different, but still somehow much improved.

 The way the story unfolds is different as well.
 While in the previous games we get a taste of Miles’s origin story, these games have benefitted from largely avoiding the origin trap and giving us an established Spider-Man to pilot around the city.
 Now that both our Spider-Men have gone through their beginnings, you get to see levels of growth that you haven’t really seen in the movies, which seem to be rebooted every decade or so in a weird licensing tug-of-war hell.
 Peter is in a different phase of his life; still dealing with the fallout of the events of the first game, Peter carries the weight of loss on his shoulders.
 Miles has a different journey than Peter, one that sees change in his life as well.
 And despite the fact that in any other situation, I’m extremely tired of superpowered teenagers, Miles’s problems are palpable and relatable—surprisingly grounded for a guy who can swing around on webs and punch people with electricity.